VKC1626/Django_signals_db/README.md

+Question : By default do django signals run in the same database transaction as the caller?
+Please support your answer with a code snippet that conclusively proves your stance.
+The code does not need to be elegant and production ready, we just need to understand your logic.

+Answers :

 By default, Django signals like post_save run after the database transaction in memory, but not necessarily after the transaction is fully committed to the database.

 If you trigger a post_save signal, it runs right after .save() is called.